Offered by organisations other than Creative New Zealand. This is not a comprehensive list.

 Supports growth and excellence in sport, creative and performing arts, academia, and leadership.

-Arts Centre Arts Four Creative Residency Programme
+- Arts Centre Arts Four Creative Residency Programme (link)

-To support four artists practicing in a range of artforms to create new work, build connections with each other, and engage with local arts communities and audiences at The Arts Centre Te Matatiki Toi Ora in Ōtautahi Christchurch.
+Support artists practicing in a range of artforms to create new work, build connections with each other, and engage with local arts communities and audiences at The Arts Centre Te Matatiki Toi Ora in Ōtautahi Christchurch.

-Auckland Council Regional Parks Artist in Residence
+- Auckland Council Regional Parks Artist in Residence (link)

-Auckland Council selects an artist to live and work in an Auckland regional park.
+Supports an artist to live and work in an Auckland regional park.
 The artist in residence creates new work influenced in some way by the park, which is shared with the public.

-Caselberg Trust Creative Connections Residency
+- Caselberg Trust Creative Connections Residency (link)

 For established jazz composers to work towards a new album of original compositions.

-For established composers working in any genre (including classical composition, jazz composition, sonic arts, taonga pūoro composition, etc) who have a track record of substantial compositional activity over a period of years.
+For established composers working in any genre (including classical composition, jazz composition, sonic arts, taonga pūoro composition, etc.) who have a track record of substantial compositional activity over a period of years.

-Lisa Chandler artist residency @ no.15
+- Lisa Chandler artist residency @ no.15 (link)

-A self-funded and self-directed residency for professional visual artists, photographers, writers, creative thinkers and researchers.
+A self-funded and self-directed residency for professional visual artists, photographers, writers, creative thinkers, and researchers.

-McCahon House Residency
+- McCahon House Residency (link)

 Supports the development of Māori and Pasifika visual arts and creative practices.
 Administered by Massey University.